 Get in touch with our specialist employment law team today for expert advice and guidance.
 We can work with you to structure legally compliant documentation such as contracts, employee handbooks and workplace policies and help you establish and maintains a positive business culture.

 Tollers also offers to its clients its own HR Package ‘Tollers HR’ which has been designed to help you manage your employees in a cost effective and confident way.
-We can help you manage and maintain your employment contracts, disciplinary issues, redundancies, grievances and conduct or performance dismissals.
+We can help you manage and maintain your employment contracts, disciplinary issues, redundancies, settlement agreements, grievances and conduct or performance dismissals.
 To find out more about Tollers HR click here.